 No. Any person wishing to be classified as a resident would need to provide objective evidence of intent to be a permanent resident of Arizona and demonstrate that all ties to the former state have been severed.

 No, you would be classified as a non-resident.
 Per ABOR guidelines, “The domicile of an unemancipated person is that of either parent.”
+You may, however, qualify for the Non-Resident Tuition Rate for Arizona High School Graduates, which is 150% of in-state tuition.

 The WUE/WICHE program allows residents of a participating state to pay a special, reduced tuition rate at participating institutions in other states.
 However, the student must maintain residency in the originating state.
 In other words, by participating as a WUE/WICHE student you are affirming that you are not an Arizona resident.
 ABOR requirements for physical presence and intent to be an Arizona resident cannot be satisfied as a WUE/WICHE student.
 Refer to the ASU WUE page for more information.